sagemath/sagewiki_to_gh-2022-10-10/ThingsCalledSage.md

-Note that after founding SageMath (free software for mathematics) in 2005, William Stein later founded a company called [[SageMathInc|SageMath, Inc.]], whose goal is to raise money for the development of SageMath (the software).
+Note that after founding SageMath (free software for mathematics) in 2005, William Stein later founded a company called [[SageMathInc|SageMath, Inc.]], whose goal is to make it easier to use open source mathematical software.
-The product developed by "!SageMath, Inc." towards this goal is CoCalc, which started out under the name SageMathCloud.
-Note that while SageMathCloud was renamed CoCalc, this has no incidence on SageMath, which remains SageMath.
+The main product developed so far by "!SageMath, Inc." towards this goal is [[https://cocalc.com|CoCalc]], which started out under the name SageMathCloud.
+Note that while SageMathCloud was renamed CoCalc, this has no impact on SageMath, which remains SageMath.

 == Unrelated projects ==